srlewein-usgs/telmon/README.md

 	 - Returne time entries for an array of stations.

 Integrate with location services to display a map where telemetry information may be viewed.

+Tests can be run by `python -m unittest` from the project directory.